PuruVJ/puruvjdev4/src/blog/forking-and-fixing-traverse.md

 GITHUB: [github.com/puruvj/neotraverse](https://github.com/puruvj/neotraverse)

 You might have heard of [traverse](https://github.com/ljharb/js-traverse).
 It's a package that allows you to traverse an object and execute a callback function on each property.
 It is quite a famous package, with over 8.5MILLION downloads per **week**.
-Uff thats a lot of downloads.
+Oof thats a lot of downloads.

 Recently, the author who took over the package released a patch update(0.6.8 -> 0.6.9), which increased its bundle size from `1.5KB` to a whopping `18KB`.
 All in a single patch update.
 How did that even happen?
 I'll explain in this post.